clangsdorff/langsdorffkernel/README.md

 **Features**
 - Fixed touchscreen compatibility on GSI builds.
 - CPU overclocked to 2210 MHz and GPU overclocked to 1196 MHz.
+- CPU rail undervolted by 10%.
+- Boots into the `energy_aware` governor instead of `schedutil`.
 - Reworked GPU DVFS: fixed the dead highspeed jump, retuned thresholds, lowered the CPU floors.
-- GPU overclock steps now reachable, opening at 65% utilization instead of 92%.
+- Every GPU clock step reachable and holdable.
+1105 MHz opens at 65% utilization, 1196 MHz at 70%.
+- Floor under the GPU clock ceiling, default 1001 MHz.
+- Runtime tunables for the GPU ceiling floor, the AP thermistor offset, the governor redirect and the CPU voltage margin.
 - Updated GPU driver (bifrost r51p0)
 - LZ4 compressed ZRAM.
-- Official KernelSU with SUSFS.
+- Official KernelSU v3.3.0 with SUSFS v2.3.0.
 - Dex touchpad support for OneUI ROMs.
 - Removed firmware checks from check_connection in novatek touchscreen driver to fix 2 seconds delay for RestlessOS treble patchset based GSI's
 - Built-in hook for the `${fps_position}` bug in flagship FOD ports.